WebAssembly/spec/spectec/test-prose/TEST.md

 1. If (externtype'* = []), then:
   a.
 Return [].
 2. Let [externtype_0] :: xt* be externtype'*.
-3. If externtype_0 is MEM, then:
+3. If externtype_0 is some MEM, then:
   a.
 Let (MEM mt) be externtype_0.
   b.
 Return [mt] :: $memsxt(xt*).
 4. Let [externtype] :: xt* be externtype'*.
 5. Return $memsxt(xt*).

 dataidx_instr instr
-1. If instr is MEMORY.INIT, then:
+1. If instr is some MEMORY.INIT, then:
   a.
 Let (MEMORY.INIT x) be instr.
   b.
 Return [x].
-2. If instr is DATA.DROP, then:
+2. If instr is some DATA.DROP, then:
   a.
 Let (DATA.DROP x) be instr.
   b.
 Return [x].
 3. Return [].